-Buying into the team’s goals is critical to its success.
+Buying into the managed projects team’s goals is critical to its success.
 Without this buy-in, a team will fail no matter how much talent it has.
 Make sure you communicate the team’s goals to team members early on.

 And do it more than once.
 In fact, do it several times.
 Otherwise, team members will forget them or misunderstand them.
 Also encourage team members to discuss the goals openly among themselves.

 Meeting regularly boosts communication.
 It keeps members informed, enables them to ask for help, and let’s them voice concerns.

 Meeting regularly also helps you make sure that people really understand what you want.
 Meeting regularly is even more critical if team members are located around the world.

 It’s more satisfying for people to work in areas of natural strengths.
 As a manager, it’s your job to put them there.
 Whenever possible match team member’s strengths to they’re responsibilities.

 One big benefit of doing this is having someone who—either through experience or talent—can do things in minutes it might take others hours to do.